VillageReach: Funding

 VillageReach funding comes from a combination of government and multi-lateral funders.
 Funders include USAID, UNICEF, the Bill and Melinda Gates Foundation, the Skoll Foundation, the Mulago Foundation, Vitol Foundation and others.

 Effectiveness

-Charity evaluator GiveWell recommended Village Reach as a top charity, as assessed by impact, from 2009-11 but now consider the charity to have limited room for extra funding and therefore no longer recommend donations to the charity from effective altruists.
+Charity evaluator GiveWell recommended Village Reach as a top charity, as assessed by impact, from 2009 to 2011 but then considered the charity to have limited room for extra funding and removed the charity from GiveWell's list of top-rated charities.

 Awards

 VillageReach and VillageReach employees have been recognized with several awards: